-\Late passes are given by our school greeter and/or school secretaries
+Late passes are given by our school attendance secretary

 Please Note:

 It is important that the arrival and dismissal times be adhered to as shown above.
 Please make the necessary arrangements to drop off and/or pick up your child in a prompt and courteous manner.